What is intimacy direction and does my production need an id?

 -Bob E. Gasper, Director - 'A Good Farmer', University of Scranton

 "Working with Sean on Spring Awakening was a wonderful experience.
 He created and held vital space for performers.
 Sean is attentive, made me feel supported and fully aware that I have a resource to turn to if I ever felt uncomfortable, disrespected, or upset in the rehearsal room.
 He helped me feel confident in expressing sensuality and strength onstage.
 I have also gotten the pleasure to work with Sean on a personal project, and collaborating with him in a directorial role is just as wonderful.
-He is so invested in story, and believes in the power of collaboration with a director to create wonderful choreography rooted in consent and sustainability."
+He is so invested in story, and believes in the power of collaboration with a director to create wonderful choreography rooted in consent and sustainability.
+Hire him!"

 - Jessica Umanoff, Actor & Director, Brandeis University